Willim7/Permissions/README.md

 ```

 ### Please note
-You can use this plugin for only a single non-bungee'd server although it's true purpose is meant for bungee'd servers.
+You can use this plugin for a single non-bungee'd server although it's true purpose is meant for bungee'd servers.